J-Novel Club

 ✔️ A free Premium Ebook credit each month!

 "All Members can buy Premium Credits to redeem for Premium ebooks!
 Regular Members pay $7 per credit, while Premium Members pay $6—a $1 discount!
-Credits do not expire and can be redeemed even without an active subscription!"in the FAQ section
+Credits do not expire and can be redeemed even without an active subscription!"

 What benefits do Members get and how much does it cost?